ATL64/GPT-3_language_based_functions/README.md

 The idea is that then we could use these functions as part of a larger toolkit to monitor cognitive processes built on GPT-3 cognitive-based architectures.

 In the "comparison" directory, I re run the notebooks to see how the davinci 003 model performs.
+In the  "comparison_chatGPT" directory, I re run the notebooks to see how the chatGPT model performs.

 ### Datasets